neheller/kits21/README.md

 1) Install dependency for normalized surface dice:\
 `pip install git+https://github.com/JoHof/surface-distance.git` (the original DeepMind repository is currently broken...)
 2) Clone this repository
-3) Install this repository by running `pip install -e .` in the folder where the setup.py is located
+3) Install this repository by running `pip install -e .` in the folder where the setup.py file is located

 ### Download